September 26th, 2021 · Comments Off on 2021 AFL Grand Final Sprint · AFL

 Here is the final for the AFL player sprint race held at half time of the 2018 AFL Grand Final.
 The winner was Godfrey Okereneyang from the Coolamon Hoppers Club, representing young footballers from around the country.
 The 16-year-old Okereneyang is a player from the GWS Academy.
 The highest placed AFL player was Jordan Murdoch from Geelong, who finished third.
 A little embarrassing for the professional footballers (the same thing happened in 2016).
 See more about the history of the Grand Final Sprint.

-To cap off a sensational year for the Tigers, in addition to the Grand Final, the Brownlow, and the Norm Smith medal, Richmond player Connor Menadue won the 2017 Grand Final half-time sprint.
+To cap off a sensational year for the Tigers, in addition to winning the Grand Final, the Brownlow, and the Norm Smith medal, Richmond player Connor Menadue won the 2017 Grand Final half-time sprint.
 See more about the history of the Grand Final Sprint.

 Here is the final for the AFL player sprint race held at half time of the 2015 AFL Grand Final.
 Included in the field were two cab drivers (the race was sponsored by the company 13 Cabs).
 Also for sponsorship reasons, all the runners wore bright yellow tights.
 The winner was Majak Daw, the first winner of the race from the North Melbourne football club.
 See more about the history of the Grand Final Sprint.